bubekar0/MLE-Capstone/README.md

 The first assumption takes Accuracy out of the list of useful metrics; with an overwhelming amount of non-customers in the data, a model that mostly cries “non-customer” would be highly accurate, yet of little use.
 This leaves us with Precision, and Recall as potential candidates to evaluate our binary classifier.
 The second assumption crystalizes the superiority of using Recall over Precision.
 Yes this is a business-driven decision, but it is a justifiable choice nonetheless.
 Marketing to a non-customer may mean marginal costs to the company and a minor annoyance to the individual.
 A missed customer, on the other hand, is bad for business not only because of the lost potential revenue, but also because of the detrimental effect on the quality of the data collection, by giving less relevance to that customer’s segment in future runs.
 For these reasons, it is legitimate to use Recall as a sensible metric with which to judge the goodness of fit of our binary classifier models, both the benchmark, and the solution.

 ## Project Design
+This Project is part of Data Science Nanodegree Program by Udacity in collaboration with Arvato Bertelsmann.

+The Project is divided in the following Sections:

+1. Part 0 - Get to Know the Data: xxx.

+2. Part 1 - Customer Segmentation Report: xxx.

+3. Part 2 - Supervised Learning Model: xxx.

 For the Customer Segmentation part, two unsupervised learning algorithms will be used, both on the general population, and on the customer files.
 First, Principal Component Analysis (PCA) will be employed to reduce the dimensionality across features.
 Then, K-means Clustering will be performed to assign each person to a cluster based on centroid distances.
 These two algorithms will turn a 891,211 persons x 366 features problem into a more tractable M x N abstraction consisting of M clusters and N principal components.

 The “principal components” extracted from the PCA algorithm are linear combinations of the linearly independent features that account for the largest amounts of data dispersion.
 The resulting eigenvectors and eigenvalues will guide our decision to establish a tolerable level of retained variance in the data.
 Essentially, with PCA, we will be able to get rid of correlation redundancy in the features, thus trading off dimensionality (number of features), vs variance (information in the data); to the extent that two features are strongly correlated, one of them makes the other redundant and thus fairly superfluous.